devops4lib/devops4lib.github.io/location/index.md

 Conference location and travel logistics.

-The conference will take place at [The Rockefeller Archive Center](https://rockarch.org).
+The conference will take place at [the Rockefeller Archive Center](https://rockarch.org).

 If you are planning to stay in the area, below are some nearby hotels, which are about 10-15 minutes away by car.
 There will be no hotel room blocks.